-Barriers to future attainment (for pupils eligible for PP Review of the impact Some pupils eligible for pupil premium make less progress in reading, writing and maths than none pupil premium pupils.
+Barriers to future attainment (for Review of the impact pupils eligible for PP Some pupils eligible for pupil premium make less progress in reading, writing and maths than none pupil premium pupils.
 Some have less access to quality texts and fewer opportunities for improving the rates of reading.
 Planning and provision across school is increasingly effective in ensuring pupils have access to and are supported to achieving their age-appropriate curriculum entitlement.
 All staff are actively planning for adaptations and monitoring outcomes show that these are purposeful and appropriate in supporting pupils to access the curriculum.
 Staff are more confident at creating a learning environment that fits with the pedagogical approaches.
 Environments in both learning spaces and communal areas are now more consistent and of beneficial use to children following the CPD provided.
 Short-term planning and resources, following being reviewed, have undergone changes and as a result have a sharp focus on the retention of progressively learnt knowledge.
-Children are demonstrating they understand the purpose of 'reactivating' prior knowledge and as a result, effectively build the new learning onto their current schemas.
+Children are demonstrating they understand the purpose of 'reactivating prior knowledge and as a result, effectively build the new learning onto their current schemas.
 Evidence from end of unit writing outcomes shows that staff are more aware of age-related expectations.
 Sequenced planning for writing outcomes shows that pupils are encouraged to orally rehearse their writing before recording, with some evidence of children presentation their final outcomes orally.
 Writing outcomes collated for the writing progression document demonstrate a development of language skills through the careful selection of core texts and through rehearsing and listening to these.
 Combining English, reading and vehicle knowledge has supported pupils to include a rich subject-specific vocabulary in their writing.
 Following extensive monitoring, year group planning in readiness for 23/24 has been robustly supported by SLT to ensure it is appropriately paced and clearly builds upon previous learning far better.
-This support has also addressed refining the weighting of subjects taught so they are more prescriptive in terms of time allocations and the removal of some non-statutory content has been necessary to ensure this to allow some depth of content to be c • Some pupils eligible for pupil premium have negative mental health which impacts on their emotional wellbeing, engage- ment, stability, development, aspirations, and ability to make • An increasingly comprehensive offer for our pupils and parents continues to be evolved and delivered.
+This support has also addressed refining the weighting of subjects taught so they are more prescriptive in terms of time allocations and the removal of some non-statutory content has been necessary to ensure this in order to allow some depth of content to be covered more appropriately.
+Some pupils eligible for pupil premium have negative mental health which impacts on their emotional wellbeing, engagement, stability, development, aspirations and ability to make progress.
+This had been adversely affected by Covid school closures, periods of isolation and national lockdowns.
+An increasingly comprehensive offer for our pupils and parents continues to be evolved and delivered.
 A wide range of approaches, support and provision is implemented to effectively cater for our pupils and families.
-External providers have contributed to the package of support on offer including family learning opportunities and workshops for children
+External providers have contributed to the package of support on offer including family learning opportunities and workshops for children Parents and their families had high levels of engagement in both whole school initiatives, including accessing the website, and whole school events as well as more tailored provisions.
+The school's provision is reflective of the needs of pupils and their families wide ranging and individual needs.
+The increasingly comprehensive offer caters for the well-being of all stakeholders, by providing a range of opportunities for all to engage with. • Staff have an extensive knowledge of the referral system and can sign- post families as necessary.